How traumatic events affect children and teenagers

 Although some children might be very upset following a traumatic event, over time most children cope and recover.

-First response for children who’ve been in traumatic events
+First response for children and teenagers who’ve been in traumatic events

 Checking your child’s physical wellbeing